The Arthritis Drug Celebrex is as Safe as Ibuprofen and Naproxen

 Then, on September 27, 2004, the Data Security Monitoring Board responsible for the Merck study, known as APPROVe (“Adenomatous Polyp Prevention on Vioxx”), dropped a bomb.
 They recommended stopping the study because the patients showed an increased risk of heart attacks and strokes, particularly those who had been on Vioxx for more than 18 months.
 Merck immediately withdrew Vioxx from the market.
 However, the FDA faced a dilemma.
 Celebrex was still on the market, and other COX-2 inhibitors entered the advanced stage of development.

-Was the increase in cardiovascular risk (CV) considered to be unique for Vioxx, or were all COX-2 inhibitors suffering from adverse CV effects?
-To help with this problem, the FDA convened a joint meeting of its Osteoarthritis Advisory Committee and the Advisory Committee on Safety and Risk Control.
-This meeting lasted three days and consisted of 30 advisers, an unusually high number.
-It covered the range of properties of COX-2 inhibitors in order to understand the risk-benefit balance that these drugs posed to patients.
-At the end of these sessions, the joint committee voted to allow Celebrex to remain on the market, as it was clear that long-term use of other NSAIDs also posed cardiovascular risks.
-The FDA agreed with this recommendation.
-In fact, one of the great results of this meeting was that non-selective NSAIDs also posed a CV risk.
+Was the increase in cardiovascular risk (CV) considered to be unique for Vioxx, or were all COX-2 inhibitors produced adverse CV effects?
+To address this issue, the FDA called for a joint meeting of Osteoarthritis Advisory Committee and the Advisory Committee on Safety and Risk Control.
+The meeting lasted three days.
+It consisted of 30 advisers, an unusually high number.
+They covered the range of properties of COX-2 inhibitors to understand the risk-benefit profile of the drugs.
+At the end of the sessions, the joint committee voted to allow Celebrex to remain on the market because it was clear that long-term use of other NSAIDs also posed cardiovascular risks.
+The FDA agreed with the recommendation.
+In fact, one of the results of that meeting was the recognition that non-selective NSAIDs also posed a CV risk.
 As a result, the FDA made the following change to the label of Celebrex:

-The study investigators recognized that PRECISION had limitations:
+The researchers recognized that PRECISION had limitations: